-As of September 30, 2022, our principal sources of liquidity consisted of cash and cash equivalents of \$88.4 million and cash we expect to generate from future operations.
+As of March 31, 2023, our principal sources of liquidity consisted of cash and cash equivalents of \$63.0 million and cash we expect to generate from future operations.
 Our cash and cash equivalents are maintained in highly liquid investments with remaining maturities of 90 days or less at the time of purchase.
 We believe our cash equivalents are liquid and accessible.

 Our short-term and long-term liquidity requirements primarily arise from our working capital requirements, capital expenditures, internal software development costs, repurchases of our common stock, and acquisitions from time to time.
 Our acquisitions also may have deferred purchase price components and contingent consideration which requires us to make a series of payments following the acquisition closing date.
-Our primary operating cash requirements include the payment of media costs, personnel costs, costs of information technology systems and office facilities.
-Our ability to fund these requirements will depend on our future cash flows, which are determined, in part, by future operating performance and are, therefore, subject to prevailing global macroeconomic conditions including the impact of COVID-19, and financial, business and other factors, some of which are beyond our control.
+Our primary operating cash requirements will depend on our future cash flows, which are determined, in part, by future operating performance and are, therefore, subject to prevailing global macroeconomic conditions including the impact of COVID-19, and financial, business and other factors, some of which are beyond our control.
 Even though we may not need additional funds to fund anticipated liquidity requirements, we may still elect to obtain debt financing or issue additional equity securities for other reasons.

 In April 2022, our Board of Directors canceled our prior stock repurchase program that commenced in July 2017 and authorized a new stock repurchase program allowing the repurchase of up to \$40.0 million worth of common stock.
-During the three months ended September 30, 2022, we repurchased and retired 285,644 shares of our common stock at an average price of \$10.65 per share, at a total cost of \$3.1 million (including a broker commission of \$0.03 per share).
+In the first quarter of fiscal year 2023, we repurchased and retired 285,644 shares of our common stock at an average price of \$10.65 per share, at a total cost of \$3.1 million (including a broker commission of \$0.03 per share).
 Repurchases under this program took place in the open market and were made under a Rule 10b5-1 plan.
 The repurchased shares of common stock were recorded as treasury stock and were accounted for under the cost method.
-As of September 30, 2022, approximately \$20.0 million remained available for stock repurchases pursuant to the board authorization.
+There were no repurchases made during the three months ended March 31, 2023.
+As of March 31, 2023, approximately \$20.0 million remained available for stock repurchases pursuant to the board authorization.